Find a Job Working on Campus

 Complete your two-step Tuberculosis (TB) Screening and Clearance, first schedule an appointment with Student Health Services to complete a health questionnaire.

-Note: Due to the COVID-19 pandemic TB requirement will be temporarily waived for Summer 2021 only.
+Note: Due to the COVID-19 pandemic TB requirement will be temporarily waived for remote/ online work only.
+In-person work will require TB clearance from Student Health Services.

 - Document your understanding of the CCSF Sexual Harassment Policy.